hertogp/pfx/README.md

      iex> new(<<1, 1>>, 16)
      %Pfx{bits: <<1, 1>>, maxlen: 16}

-A prefix can generally be expressed as:
+A prefix can be expressed as:
 - a `t:Pfx.t/0`, e.g. `%Pfx{bits: <<1, 1, 1>>, maxlen: 24}`
 - a `t:Pfx.ip_address/0`, e.g. `{1, 1, 1, 1}`
 - a `t:Pfx.ip_prefix/0`, e.g. `{{1, 2, 3, 4, 5, 6, 7, 0}, 120}`